 When we had our polytunnel greenhouse we often used a double tunnel for extra warmth for early spring soil warming and planting.

 Next winter I want to create some low tunnels inside the unheated greenhouse to have that double cold protection effect.

 I first read about that in Eliot Colemans fantastic books on winter gardening.

 I know many people also have plastic covers, which is what we want eventually because it increase the heat and sunlight.
 When we moved onto this acreage the greenhouse was already here.
 This is a 20’x 20′ greenhouse.
-You can see how we grow food year-round in it in this post (& the state it was in when we moved with 10 foot weeds!)
+You can see how we grow food year-round in a greenhouse and the state it was in when we moved with 10 foot weeds!